Millennial voices: An international people’s movement

 Photo of delegates at the 2014 World Hearing Voices Congress in Thessaloniki, Greece.

 The Hearing Voices Movement is not a formal institute, a technique, a manual or a programme.
 Instead it is an equal partnership between experts by experience and experts by profession, founded on shared responsibility and mutual respect.
-Peer supportquestion icon groups operate in local regions throughout the world as a safe space for people who hear voices to share, explore, understand and cope with their experiences.
+Peer supportt groups operate in local regions throughout the world as a safe space for people who hear voices to share, explore, understand and cope with their experiences.
 The national networks and international movement of which these groups are a part fight for social justice for voice-hearers, bringing people together and creating opportunities for them to speak up through annual congress meetings, conferences and political campaigns.

 The origins of the HVM

 The Hearing Voices Movement originated in the Netherlands in the late 1980s.
-A Dutch psychiatrist, Marius Rommequestion icon, was treating a young woman, Patsy Hage, for troubling and distressing voices.
+A Dutch psychiatrist, Marius Rommet, was treating a young woman, Patsy Hage, for troubling and distressing voices.
 As a conventionally trained physician, Romme’s instinct was to see Hague’s voices as nothing more than a symptom of a biomedical illness.
 But Hage insisted that her voices were as real and significant as the deities of organized religion.
 She was influenced by Julian Jaynes’s book The Origins of Consciousness and the Breakdown of the Bicameral Mind, and the theory (currently unconfirmed) that up until about 1300 BC, hearing voices was common to all humanity.

 • Hearing voices is a common aspect of human experience, which can be distressing but is not inherently a symptom of illness; and: